espressif/esp-dev-kits/docs/en/index.rst

 :link_to_translation:`zh_CN:[中文]`

+.. only:: not other

    .. only:: html

       This document provides detailed user guides and examples for {IDF_TARGET_NAME} series development boards.
 To switch to a different SoC target, choose target from the dropdown in the upper left.

    .. only:: latex

       This document provides detailed user guides and examples for {IDF_TARGET_NAME} series development boards.

+.. only:: other

+   .. only:: html

+      This document provides detailed user guides for Espressif debugging and flashing boards that fit different SoCs.
+To switch to a specific SoC target, choose target from the dropdown in the upper left.

+   .. only:: latex

+      This document provides detailed user guides for Espressif debugging and flashing boards that fit different SoCs.

 .. only:: esp32c2